csev/cc4e/book/chap04.md

 and the chance of unwanted interactions minimized.
 And the pieces may even be useful in their own right.

-"While there's another line" is `getline`, a function that we wrote in [Chapter 1](chap01.md), and "print it" is `printf`, which someone has already provided for us.
+"While there's another line" is `get_line`, a function that we wrote in [Chapter 1](chap01.md), and "print it" is `printf`, which someone has already provided for us.
 This means we need only write a routine which decides if the line contains an occurrence of the pattern.
 We can solve that problem by stealing a design from PL/I: the function `index(s, t)` returns the position or